Gazzanz/xod/docs/tutorial/install/README.md

 -----------

 Once you start XOD IDE, you’ll see the `welcome-to-xod` project open.
 It’s a tutorial project split on many small lessons.
-Follow instuctions in its comments to learn XOD.
+Follow instructions in its comments to learn XOD.
 There is a [web version of the tutorial](../01-hello/) if you just want to get shallow understanding.